uvarc/rc-learning/content/courses/fortran_introduction/building.md

 ## Building an Executable

 Creating an executable is generally a multi-step process.
+Of course, the first step is the preparation of a _source file_.
+Fortran has two conventions; the older is _fixed format_ and conventionally those source files should end with `.f`.
+The newer convention, which we will use for all our examples here, is _free format_ and most compilers expect those files to end in `.f90`, even if the actual standard supported is 2003 or later.

-The compiler first produces an _object file_ for each _source file_ .
-In Unix these end in `.o` and `.obj` on Windows.
+From each source file, the compiler first produces an _object file_.
+In Unix these end in `.o`, or `.obj` on Windows.
 This is the _compilation_ step.
 Object files are binary (machine language) but cannot be executed.
 They must be _linked_ into an executable by a program called a _linker_ (also called a _loader_).
 The linker is normally invoked through the compiler.
 The entire process of compiling and linking is called _building_ the executable.